-Asset sales is one part of capital allocation that separates Fairfax from its peers.
+Asset sales is one part of capital allocation that separates Fairfax from its peers like Berkshire Hathaway and Markel.
 In selling an asset, Fairfax is essentially trading a stream of future cash flows for a lump sum today.

 Why should a company sell an asset?